ComedicChimera/chai/README.md

 ### Target 3:

-- [ ] LLVM Debug + Metadata Bindings
+- [x] LLVM Debug + Metadata Bindings
-- [ ] Add Debug v.
-Release compiler flag
-- [ ] Generate debug info for all constructs so far
+- [x] Generate debug info for all constructs so far

 *Note:* Debug info will be included on all constructs from here on.